SVGMath

 SVGMath is an SVG-based approach to fast loading of beautiful math on the Web.

-The math you see on the this demo page consists of pre-generated and cached SVGs, so there is no javascript processing required when the page loads, resulting in extremely fast page load.
+The math you see on this demo page consists of pre-generated and cached SVGs, so there is no javascript processing required when the page loads, resulting in extremely fast page load.

 You can also view how this page performs when processed using MathJax or KaTeX, by clicking the buttons above.
 View the console for performance and DOM element information.